talibackend/anchor-browser-test/readme.md

 ## 💡 Future Improvements

-*   Batched concurrent execution, this would help to reduce failure rate due to stack overflow, but it also deals a significant damage on speed.
-*   Implementation of a more robust queue system
 *   Implement proxy rotation and user-agent switching.
 *   More sophisticated error handling and retry logic.
 *   GUI or web interface for easier use.